finos/code-scanning/README.md

 3. Run the scan with `cargo audit`
 4. Append `--ignore RUSTSEC-2020-0071` to the command on step 3

-The GitHub action can be copied from [here](.github/workflows/rust.yml) into your repo under `.github/workflows/cve-scanning.yml`.
+The GitHub action can be copied from [here](.github/workflows/rust.yml) into your repo under `.github/workflows/cve-scanning.yml`; make sure to adapt the code to your [project layout](#project-layout).

 For more information about Cargo audit configuration, visit [https://docs.rs/cargo-audit/0.17.0/cargo_audit/config/index.html](https://docs.rs/cargo-audit/0.17.0/cargo_audit/config/index.html)